MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-your-team-hierarchy.md

 ## Troubleshooting

-### You receive an error message when you upload your schema file
+### You receive an error message when you upload your schema CSV file

 Take note of the error message as it should include troubleshooting information to indicate why the schema couldn't be uploaded.
 Review and edit your schema CSV file based on the information in the error message and then try again.

-### You receive an "Error: InvalidTeamId" error message when you upload your schema file
+### You receive an "Error: InvalidTeamId" error message when you upload your schema CSV file

-When you try to upload
+When you try to upload your schema CSV file, you get the following error message:

+"

 ## Related topics